 Sections without a slide will never be shown.

 You can decide not to show section titles by checking the Ignore Sections (see Ignore)

 - Font (Arial, Calibri ..., you can also choose from all installed fonts!)

-- Color for the Title when a slide was already seen (Seen) and not yet seen (Unseen)
+- Color for the font and background of the titles when a slide was already seen (Seen), is currently shown (Active) and not yet seen (Unseen)

 - The option to use the background color or not (which would show the background color of your slide)